 📕 Read our guide on how to build trust on your team in just a few minutes a day.

-In The Coddling Of The American Mind, Greg Lukianoff and Jonathan Haidt speak often of this phrase:
+In The Coddling Of The American Mind, authors Greg Lukianoff and Jonathan Haidt often reference this phrase:

 Prepare the child for the road, not the road for the child.